RTX/Docker-Workshop/101 Docker Basics/README.md

 ## Step 2
 ### Run your first container

-At first lets run a very simple container and ask it to "echo" "hello world"
+At first lets run a very simple busybox bcontainer and ask it to "echo" "hello world" busy box is a very small and striped down container that can be used to build simple light weight containers

 Open a terminal window and type $ docker run....
 ```{r, engine='bash', count_lines}